 The build system includes a mechanism that allows the user to include or exclude selective components of eXtremeDB into or out of the build process.
 The filter is tag-based.
 Each of the project files defines a set of tags for each of the components and the

-controls (see section Make system controls below) let the user determine the way to enumerate which of the target components need to be enabled or disabled.
+MCO_ENABLE/MCO_DISABLEcontrols (see section Make system controls below) let the user determine the way to enumerate which of the target components need to be enabled or disabled.
 This mechanism not only excludes the named components from the build process, but also makes all of the other components aware of the status of the enabled / disabled components, and updates them accordingly.
-For example,MCO_DISABLE=openssl
+For example,MCO_DISABLE=opensslwill exclude OpenSSL from the build procedure as well as the references to OpenSSL from the eXtremeDB crypto-driver and OpenSSL-specific examples.Third-party products in the eXtremeDB build system

 eXtremeDBuses some third-party software components (such as LUA, Java, Python, and OpenSSL) in its code.
 The use of these components is pretty version-sensitive: eXtremeDB code relies on the components' API and build-procedures.
 This is why the build script needs to make sure that the pre-installed version of the components located on the build system is suitable (i.e. that the version matches eXtremeDB requirements, the required hardware is supported, the development headers are present and so on).
 To achieve this, there are special precautions implemented in the build script: